 This permit must be exercised or suspended in accordance with any Consent Authority approved rationing regime that applies to the Luggate Creek catchment.

-Prior to the exercise of this permit, the consent holder must enter into a low flow agreement or rationing agreement approved by a water management group operating in the Luggate Catchmentholder of .
-The purpose of the agreement is to manage abstractions within the catchment to ensure that the minimum flow is met.
+Prior to the exercise of this permit, the consent holder must enter into a Low Flow Rationing Agreement for the Luggate Catchment with the holder of Consent No. RM18.345.01 .
+The objective of the agreement is to manage abstractions within the catchment at times of low flows to ensure that the Minimum Flows set for the Luggate Catchment are always met.
 The agreement must include (but not be limited to) the following;

-(a) Communications protocol between Luggate Catchment water users for reducing takes to meet minimum flow requirements as in flows drop(b) Methodology to be followed by consent holders if the communications protocol cannot be followed;
+(a) A communications protocol between the holder of this consent and the holder of Consent No. RM18.345.01 for reducing takes to meet minimum flow requirements as catchment flows drop;

-(c) Methodology for reviewing process in (a) and (b) above in the event that the minimum flow is breached to avoid the same issue arising again.
+(b) A specified flow level which triggers rationing action;

+(c) An agreed rationing methodology (e.g. 1:1 flow sharing, pro-rata reductions, or stepped reductions) so as to ensure the Minimum Flows are not exceeded;

+(c) A reporting process to the Manager Consents, Otago Regional Council to notify the Council when the rationing trigger flow set under (b) above has been met and covering regular reporting on rationing actions over periods of low flow below the set trigger level.

+The Low Flow Rationing Agreement is to be provided to the Manager Consents, Otago Regional Council for certification that it appropriately meets the objective set out in Condition 10, and that the low flow trigger level set in Condition 10 (b) above is set at an appropriate flow level.

 This permit must be exercised in accordance with the certified Low Flow Rationing Agreement.

 The consent holder must review, and if appropriate, update the agreement prepared in accordance with Condition 12, at any intervals not exceeding 2 years from the date of commencement of this consent.
 If any amendments are made to the low flow agreement a copy of the updated agreement must be provided to the ORC following completion of the review.